hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

 `Observable` also support a conversion to a future to collect the results.

-For example, to collect the job results to a list, you can use the following pattern:
+For example, to collect the job results into a list, you can use the following pattern:

 ```java